mishakarpinskiy/test_splynx_docs/files/configuring_tariff_plans/capped_plans/capped_plans.md

 ![top_ups](top_ups.png)

-On this screenshot you can see 2 top-up plans: 5GB and 10GB.
-Use buttons `Add top-up plan` to add new top-up, `Load top-ups from another tariff` - to load existing top-ups what you previously created for another plan and `Save` button to save changes.
+On this screenshot, you can see 2 top-up plans: 5GB and 10GB.
+Use the buttons `Add top-up plan` to add a new top-up, `Load top-ups from another tariff` - to load existing top-ups from what you previously created for another plan, and the `Save` button to save the changes.

-To create a new plan you need to specify data amount, price, validity, transaction category and enable/disable option to add this transaction into invoice.
+To create a new plan you need to specify the data amount, price, validity, transaction category, and enable/disable the option to add this transaction onto an invoice.

 ## Notifications

-It's really important to inform the customer about amount of used data to avoid "surprises" when the Internet is not available and the customer wasn't notified.
+It's really important to inform the customer about the amount of data used to avoid "surprises" when the Internet is not available and the customer wasn't notified.

-For this purpose we developed a flexible system of CAP notifications:
+For this scenario we developed a flexible system of CAP notifications:

 ![notifications](notification.png)

-According to this notification settings (on a screenshot) Splynx will send email message when half of the monthly limit is used with subject which you can specify under `Subject` field and message body which you can specify by clicking on `Edit message` button.
+According to these notification settings (as seen on the screenshot), Splynx will send an email message when half of the monthly limit is used with a subject which you can specify under the `Subject` field and a message body which you can specify by clicking on `Edit message` button.

-Under `Source` field you can select which data will be used for notification:
+Under the `Source` field you can select which data will be used for the notification:

-* **Monthly limit** - it will checks only for Monthly limit amount(CAP) to send notification, top-ups and bonus data will be ignored.
-For example when CAP is 100GB and customer bought a top-up 10GB, notification will be send when customer will use 50GB, but not 55GB(50% of available 100GB + 10GB);
+* **Monthly limit** - the system will check only for the Monthly limit amount(CAP) to send the notification, top-ups, and bonus data will be ignored.
+For example, when the CAP is set at 100GB and the customer has bought a top-up of 10GB, a notification will be sent when the customer has used 50GB, not 55GB(50% of available 100GB + 10GB);

-* **Total usage** - will check for total available data amount including top-ups;
+* **Total usage** - the system will check for total available data amount including top-ups;

-* **Top-up usage** - it will check only for top-up data usage, CAP limit is ignored;
+* **Top-up usage** - the system will check only for top-up data usage, CAP limit is ignored;

-* **Top-up action** - inform customer about applied top-up;
+* **Top-up action** - the system will inform the customer about any top-up applied;

-* **Auto top-up action** - inform customer about applied auto top-up.
+* **Auto top-up action** - inform the customer about applied auto top-up.

-Click on `Add notification` button to add a new notification of `Load notifications from another tariff` to load previously created notifications from another tariff plan.
+Click on the `Add notification` button to add a new notification or `Load notifications from another tariff` to load previously created notifications from another tariff plan.

 ## Preview and test configuration

-Once CAP or FUP is configured you can preview and test settings under `FUP preview and test` tab.
-Here you need to select "Day of the week", "Time of the day" (1), some values for "download/upload" (2) and "Online time" and click on "Preview" button (3) to get the result.
+Once CAP or FUP is configured you can preview and test settings under the `FUP preview and test` tab.
+Here you need to select "Day of the week", "Time of the day" (1), some values for "download/upload" (2) and "Online time" and click on the "Preview" button (3) to view the result.

 ![fup_preview](fup_preview.png)

-In according to our CAP configuration (monthly limit 100GB) when customer will use a monthly limit Splynx will decrease speed by 90% and maximum speed will be 10 Mbps / 10 Mbps.
+According to our CAP configuration (monthly limit 100GB) when a customer will use a monthly limit Splynx will decrease speed by 90% and the maximum speed will be 10 Mbps / 10 Mbps.

 ## Examples

-Let's add an internet service with monthly limit for the customer:
+Let's add an internet service with a monthly limit for the customer:

 ![service_limits](service_limits.png)

-So customer has 100GB monthly limit + 50GB bonus available only from between 00:00 and 04:00 according to tariff plan settings.
+So the customer has a 100GB monthly limit + 50GB bonus available only between 00:00 and 04:00 according to tariff plan settings.

-Under customer view now we have this window with personal CAP settings:
+On the customer main information page we now have this window with personal CAP settings:

 ![customer_cap](customer_cap.png)

 * **Auto top-up** - enable/disable auto top-ups;

-* **Auto top-up plans** - select a top-up plan what will be applied automatically (if auto top-up enabled);
+* **Auto top-up plans** - select a top-up plan that will be applied automatically (if auto top-up is enabled);

-* **Limitation type** - select type of limitations of top-ups amount per month;
+* **Limitation type** - select the type of limitation to apply the number of top-ups per month too;

 * **Max number of top-ups per month** - set max amount of top-ups per month;

-* **Transfer usage to the new service** - enable/disable transfer of unused top-up data to a new service in case of plan change.
+* **Transfer usage to the new service** - enable/disable the transfer of unused top-up data to a new service in case of plan change.

-Using button `History` you can see top-up data history (top-ups, rollover data, transfers of data) for specific period of time:
+Using the button `History` you can see top-up data history (top-ups, rollover data, transfers of data) for a specific period of time:

 ![history](top_up_history.png)

-Using button `Top-up` you can apply a top-up manually for the customer:
+Using the button `Top-up` you can apply a top-up manually for a customer:

 ![top-up](add_cap.png)

-Here you can select one of available top-up plans OR set amount(quantity), price, validity manually.
+Here you can select one of the available top-up plans OR set an amount(quantity), price or validity period manually.

 The transaction is added to the list of transactions since the toggle to add transaction to invoice is disabled and the amount will be debited to the customer's account.
-If this toggle is enabled the transaction will be added to the customers' future invoice.
+If this toggle is enabled the transaction will be added to the customers' next generated invoice.

-To remove some amount of data what was added by top-up use button `Remove`.
+To remove an amount of data that was added by the top-up use the `Remove` button.

-It is possible to add some bonus data using `Add bonus data` button:
+It is possible to add bonus data using the `Add bonus data` button:

 ![bonus](bonus.png)

 ![add_bonus](add_bonus.png)

-Just select service, amount of data and validity and click on `Add` button.
+Just select the service, the amount of data, validity, and click on the `Add` button.

-You can track bonus data history by click on `Bonus history`.
+You can track bonus data history by clicking on the `Bonus history` button.

-With top-up applied and some bonus data customer's service will look like this:
+With a top-up applied and bonus data a customer's service will look like this:

 ![service_with_cap_bonus](service_with_cap_bonus.png)

-**NOTE!** Bonus data will be available for using only on off-peak hours (00:00 - 04:00 according to tariff plan settings).
-If you want to "make a gift" fot a customer, use top-up with price = 0.
+**NOTE!** Bonus data will be available for use only on off-peak hours (00:00 - 04:00 according to tariff plan settings).
+If you want to bypass this, simply set the top-up price to 0.

-## What customer sees on a portal
+## What customer will see in their portal

-It can be configured what items to display for a customer but in this case we enabled displaying of all items related to traffic amount, CAP and FUP so directly on a dashboard customer will see available and used data:
+The look and feel can be customized according to which items you want to display to a customer but in this case, we have enabled displaying of all items related to traffic amount, CAP, and FUP so the customer will be able to see their available and used data directly on their dashboard:

 ![portal_dashboard](portal_dashboard.png)

-Under `Services -> Top-up` customer can enable/disable auto top-up issuing, select auto top-up plan (we disabled this option in our example) and issue top-up manually:
+Under `Services -> Top-up` the customer can enable/disable auto top-up issuing, select auto top-up plan (we disabled this option in our example) and issue a top-up manually:

 ![portal_topup](portal_topup.png)